top of page

 • Simple meal preparation (steps, measurements, kitchen safety)

-• Pre-vocational (ready for working) skills
+• Pre-vocational (ready for working) skills as well as vocational participation

 • AND MUCH MORE!